PRUNplanner/fio_wrapper/docs/caching.md

 # Caching

-Out of the box FIO Wrapper does not include any form of caching for FIO requests.
-As this can be extremely helpful to minimize load on FIO and wait times you can install the wrapper with `cache` extra.
+By default, FIO Wrapper does not include any form of caching for FIO requests.
+Enabling caching can be extremely helpful to minimize load on FIO and reduce wait times.
+You can install the wrapper with the `cache` extra.

 ## Installation of FIO Wrapper with Cache Extra
 ```python
 pip install fio-wrapper[cache]
 ```

-FIO Wrapper will now make use of [requests-cache](https://requests-cache.readthedocs.io/en/stable/index.html) as persistent HTTP cache on top of Pythons `requests` library.
+FIO Wrapper will now make use of [requests-cache](https://requests-cache.readthedocs.io/en/stable/index.html) as a persistent HTTP cache on top of Python's `requests` library.
 This package will only use `memory` caching.

 ## Cache configuration
 Caching can only be enabled with a [user configuration file](config.md) provided when instantiating the `FIO` wrapper.